d-misra/SFND_Lidar_Obstacle_Detection/README.md

 This project is meant as an introduction to Sensor Fusion for Self-Driving Cars.
 The main points of it are:

 - **Working with Point Cloud Data** using the [Point Cloud Library](https://pointcloudlibrary.github.io/) (PCL), including streaming PCD files,
-- Segmenting the road from obstacles by **fitting a plane using RANSAC**,
+- Segmenting the road from non-road points by **fitting a plane using RANSAC**,
-- **Clustering non-road points into obstacles** using Euclidean Clustering via Kd-trees,
+- **Grouping points using Euclidean Clustering** via Kd-trees to find obstacles,
 - **Fitting oriented bounding boxes** over clustered obstacle points to simplify tracking and collision avoidance.

 **Warning when cloning:** This repository is pretty heavy because the original creators chose to include